eotssa/eotssa.github.io/source/Commands.md

 	<cr>
 R1(dhcp-config)#network 192.168.1.0/24

-//Configure the DNS server the client should use R1(dhcp-config)#dns-server 8.8.8.8
+//Configure the DNS server the client should use
+R1(dhcp-config)#dns-server 8.8.8.8

 //Configure domain name of the network; tells all DHCP clients that it's inside this domain R1(dhcp-config)#domain-name EXAMPLE.COM

-//Default gateway - tells clients to use this R1(dhcp-config)#default-router 192.168.1.1
+//Default gateway - tells clients to use this // DHCP poisioning, would define an malicious default gateway R1(dhcp-config)#default-router 192.168.1.1

 //lease DAYS HOURS MINUTES or lease infinite